 If you want to set up a limited company, you should be aware of the different kinds of company registrations recognised under UK law.
 The actual process of company formation is fairly easy these days and much of the work for incorporation can be undertaken online in a matter of minutes.

 Setting up a company is not difficult or expensive but you should be aware of the options open to you and choose the best one for your particular business.

 The types of Company

-Sole Trader: this is by far the easiest way to start your business and requires very little bureaucracy and set-up costs are low.
+This method is by far the easiest way to start your business and requires very little bureaucracy and set-up costs are low.
 All you need to do is register with the HM Revenue & Customs as a self-employed person.
 You can then start trading as a sole trader in your desired business.
 You can call HMRC on 0300 200 3300 (+44 135 535 9022 outside of the UK) or visit their website for more details.

 The tax issues of being a sole trader are very straightforward.
 You simply have to declare your income every year on your tax return.
 The main drawback is that you will be personally liable for any debts your business incurs.
 For that reason, you could be in danger of losing your home if your business fails with large amounts of debt.

 An LLP is very similar to being a sole trader but involves more than one person running the business.
 Be aware that each of the partners is liable for the debts of the company should it fail.
 Therefore, you should only consider setting up a partnership with people you can trust, and you know well.

-Private Limited Company: This is the kind of company most of us think of when considering setting up a company in the UK.
+This representation is the kind of company most of us think of when considering setting up a company in the UK.
 While more difficult to start than a Sole Trader, it's not difficult to register as a limited company.
 You have to follow the following steps:

 Register your company name with Registrar of Companies at Companies House.
 This process costs from £29.99 + VAT when using online services.